 Phoenix Waiting at a Bus Stop

 One place that I stopped briefly when dashing through the rain, was at a bus stop.
-I lingered longer because, how often do you see a phoenix waiting for a bus?
+I lingered longer because, how often do you see a peacock waiting for a bus?
 LOL!

 Nah!
 I think it’s hiding out from the rain too.
 Clever phoenix!

-I quickly snapped a few quick photos while maintaining, yes yes…my social distance from it as I was afraid the phoenix would peck at me.
+I quickly snapped a few quick photos while maintaining, yes yes…my social distance from it as I was afraid the peacock would peck at me.

 And this close encounter with the phoenix concludes my short visit to Fort Siloso. :) Thank you for reading.
 Here’s some bonus info for you.